 It may not be glamorous BUT it’s practical.
 Today we travel with so much tech that one adaptor plug just doesn’t cut it any more.
 This plug’s got 4 USB ports making it perfect for all your traveler’s tech gear.

-Consider this: This adaptor will work for the majority of items but it won’t cut it for hair dryers/straighteners.
+This adaptor will work for the majority of items but it won’t cut it for hair dryers/straighteners.
 The voltage will likely fry them (as with most adapters).
 For those items you’ll need a converter.
 They’re slightly bigger and heavier but worth it if it means saving precious styling products.

 12. Peak Design Camera Backpack